The world’s most famous lighthouses hold a mystique that have captivated travelers for centuries.

 If you can tear yourself away from Oahu’s famous waves, a hike to Makapu’u Point Lighthouse in Honolulu is a gratifying experience.

-Lying on the easternmost point of the volcanic Oahu, Makapu’u Lighthouse was built in 1909, resting on a 600-foot cliff above Makapuʻu Beach, an idyllic spot that’s popular with bodysurfers.
+Lying on the easternmost point of the volcanic Oahu, Makapu’u Lighthouse was built in 1909, resting on a 600-foot cliff above Makapuʻu Beach, an idyllic spot that’s popular with bodysurfers in Hawaii.

-Makapuʻu Beach is one of the best in Hawaii and features soft-as-a-pillow sand surrounded by serrated green peaks.
+Makapuʻu Beach is one of the best beaches in Honolulu and features soft-as-a-pillow sand surrounded by serrated green peaks.

 Follow the nature-filled Makapu’u Point Lighthouse Trail, roughly two miles from shore to lighthouse.
 Admire the white lighthouse from the end of the trail, noticing how it beautifully contrasts with the sapphire-blue ocean backdrop.